shibani/shibani.github.io/_posts/2018-12-10-python-gotchas-ii.markdown

 The above error occurs because, when we make an `assignment` to a variable in scope, that variable becomes local to that scope and `shadows` any similarly named variable in the outer scope.
 In the context of the repl below, on `line 7` we are in effect `initializing a new variable my_var to a value of += 1`, and an error is generated.
 This error is particularly common when working with lists as show in the last example in the repl, and one way to solve accessing a variable declared in the global context is to refer to it as `global` as seen in the method on `line 10` of the repl.
 &nbsp;
 &nbsp;
-<span id="repl-3" style="color:#000; font-weight:bold;">In this REPL - Click on the file icon in the left column and in the errors.py file, edit the code in functions bar and foo2 to play with Unbound Local Errors</span>
+<span id="repl-3" style="color:#000; font-weight:bold;">In this REPL - Click on the Play button to run tests, or click on the file icon in the left column and in the errors.py file, edit the code in functions bar and foo2 to play with Unbound Local Errors</span>
 <iframe height="800px" width="100%" src="https://repl.it/@shibani77/TemporalTrueVaporware?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
 &nbsp;
 &nbsp;